France fears Jewish school gunman could strike again

 “Nobody should try to benefit in any way from this drama, which is in no way linked to the electoral campaign.”

-Additional reporting by Geert De Clercq, Emmanuel Jarry and Marine Pennetier in Paris and Balazs Koranyi in Oslo; writing by Geert De Clercq and Daniel Flynn; Editing by Anna Willard and Giles Elgood
+Additional reporting by Geert De Clercq, Emmanuel Jarry and Marine Pennetier; writing by Geert De Clercq; Editing by Anna Willard